arturschuch/rewards-system/README.md

 #### Dependencies

-* To run the system need has leiningen installed _http://leiningen.org/#install_
+* To run the system, is necessary has been installed leiningen _http://leiningen.org/#install_

 #### Tests